Dams and reservoirs in Ethiopia: Delays and technical challenges

 Large dam projects are prone to delays.
 The dams built in Ethiopia are no exception to the rule and all have been delayed by at least one year.
 A complex geology has been one of the reasons for the delays, leading to landslides and tunnel collapses.
 The Gibe II dam has been affected by such problems even after its completion, when a tunnel collapsed and put the hydropower plant out of service for several months.
 The grand Ethiopian renaissance dam was delayed as well, because of upgrading the power from 5250 watt to 6000 watt, budget problems and dispute with government of Egypt.

 Resettlement

 There has been no estimate of the overall number of people that would have to be resettled to make room for dams and reservoirs in Ethiopia.
 Since most dams are to be built in narrow valleys, the areas to be inundated are not as large as, for example, in the case of Lake Nasser in Egypt.
 Lake Nasser covers an area of more than 5,000 km2 and displaced more than 60,000 people.
-Resettlement at Gibe I has been implemented satisfactorily according to the World Bank, in compliance with the institutions’ resettlement policies.
+Resettlement at Gibe has been implemented satisfactorily according to the World Bank, in compliance with the institutions’ resettlement policies.
 However, the NGO International Rivers conducted a survey of resettled families finding that many of the 5,000 resettled people complain about the living conditions at the resettlement sites.